SysKitTeam/docs-point/governance-and-automation/manage-custom-metadata.md

 ## Change Custom Metadata

-After setting up custom metadata, the information can be changed directly from a specific resource.
+After setting up custom metadata, the information can be changed directly from a specific workspace.

 To change the custom metadata that has been set up on workspaces, select Sites or Microsoft Teams & Groups from the Home page.